0%

 The Teachings Of The Buddha Footprint Of The Buddha The words Of The Buddha The verses Of The Buddha YouTube Video Of This Article Free downloads You can find some translated versions of the Dhammapada text here (as shown in the video):

-About Alms In Sri Lanka
+read moreAbout Alms In Sri Lanka

 This video is about alms giving in Sri Lanka, also known as piṇḍapāta.
 I share my experiences of collecting alms in Sri Lanka and comparing them to alms giving in other countries like Myanmar and Thailand.

 In Sri Lanka, alms giving is a daily routine for monks.
 People wait outside their houses with rice and curries, and the monks walk by collecting food in their bowls.
 This is different from other countries where monks might go out in groups and collect alms together.
+In Sri Lanka, even when going alone, people are generous and provide a balanced meal to the monks.

-What Is Buddhist Vesak?
+read moreWhat Is Buddhist Vesak?

 Vesak is a Buddhist holiday that celebrates the Lunar Full Moon Day of May, commemorating the birth of our Bodhisatta, the night he attained enlightenment under the Bodhi Tree, and the day Parinibbāna was attained (His Final-Death).
 This holiday is celebrated by Buddhists all over the world, especially in Theravāda Buddhist countries such as Sri Lanka, Myanmar, Thailand, Laos, and Cambodia.
 This year, it will be on May 23rd, 2024.
-You can find the dates here at timeanddate.
+You can find the dates here at timeanddate.com

-How to Lose Weight as a Buddhist Monk
+read moreHow to Lose Weight as a Buddhist Monk

 Left: May, 2023, Right: Feb, 2024.
 Introduction I recently lost about 10 Kg which is over 20 pounds.
 I’d like to share with you how I gained weight and how I also lost it.
 It is common for senior monks to gain weight, perhaps due in part to aging, as seniority implies being older.
 Even though we don’t eat after Solar Noon, gaining weight still can happen.
 However, if we really want to, we can all easily lose weight…“if we want to”.
+A 36 minute video version of this post is found at this link below.
+It is different from this written post, and you migth like to read and watch both.

-Making Garlands of Merit
+read moreMaking Garlands of Merit

 Recently, I have been making more posts in video format.
 I share personal stories along with the dhamma.
 While most of you might be more insterested in monk life than the dhamma, we will still be doing both.